xiix0/scam/README.md

-You are destined to become the commandant of the fighting men of the department of transportation.
+People are beginning to notice you.
+Try dressing before you leave the house.